ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-mesh-deployment.md

 4. Click **Connect**.

-### Results
-{: #hcxclient-vcs-mesh-deployment-sitepair-results}

    The Site Pairing is registered and displayed on the user interface.

-## Creating HCX on-premises profiles
-{: #hcxclient-vcs-mesh-deployment-profiles}

-### Creating on-premises Service Mesh network profiles
+## Creating on-premises Service Mesh network profiles
 {: #hcxclient-vcs-mesh-deployment-profiles-network}

 1. Log in to the vSphere Web Client.